haroonalhadisk/video-transcriber-app/Readme.md

 # Video Transcriber

 A GUI application that accurately transcribes speech from video files using OpenAI's Whisper speech recognition model, with AI-powered summarization via Groq and Instagram video downloading via Instaloader.
+Now with web interface support for platforms like Google Colab and Kaggle!

 ![Video Transcriber Screenshot](https://placeholder-image.com)